- Home

 With August often being one of the hottest months of the year, water features like ponds and birdbaths can dry out much faster than usual.
 This means that it’s a good idea to check their water levels at least twice a week, so you can keep them topped up.

 Just like watering holes in the Savannah, you may be surprised at what a haven for wildlife these water sources can become.
-Plus, when water features become shallow, they can turn green pretty quickly.
+Plus, when water features are shallow, they can turn green pretty quickly.

 With ponds, you can remove any algae, blanket, or duckweed from the surface with a net or skimmer.
-You could also consider adding some aquatic plants like lily pads or watercress – you can usually find these at your local garden centre.
+You could also add some aquatic plants like lily pads or watercress – you can usually find these at your local garden centre.
+These plants draw up nutrients from the water, making it much harder for algae to grow.

 For best results, you’ll usually need to cover 60% of your pond’s surface with aquatic plants.
 To find out more about how to avoid algae and blanketweed in your pond, have a read of this RHS guide.

-And if you’re looking for inspiration, check out our article; 5 water features to add to your garden.
+And if you’re looking for inspiration, check out our article: 5 water features to add to your garden.

 8. Look out for potato and tomato blight

-Blight is a fungal infection that’s carried by insects, wind, and water.
-It infects and spreads quickly through tomato and potato foliage, and can kill a plant within a week.
+Blight is a fungal infection carried by insects, wind, and water.
+It spreads quickly through tomato and potato foliage, and can kill a plant within a week.
 It causes leaves to become discoloured, and some will also rot and collapse.
 Once the blight has spread to the vegetables, they’ll be rendered inedible.

 You can’t cure blight, so prevention is your best course of action.
 You can protect your potatoes and tomatoes by growing them in dry, sunny, well-ventilated spots.